SamarthMR/SamarthMR/README.md

 - 👋 Nicknames: Sammy, Sam

-- ⚡ Fun fact: I cannot work continously for more than 2 hours without having any food/snacks/cool drinks.
+- ⚡ Fun fact: I cannot work continously for more than 2 hours without having any food/snacks.

 <h3 align="left">Languages and Tools:</h3>